"You keep trusting," Castiel tells him, almost accusingly.

 Yeah.
 Hiding like a four year old it is.

 There's a dusty bed and a wardrobe; Dean actually considers hiding in them for a good five minutes.
-He takes a glance at his watch, and it's still not quite time yet, but he better bunk up if he doesn't want Lilith stumbling across him.
+He takes a glance at his watch; it's still not quite time yet, but he'd better bunk up if he doesn't want Lilith stumbling across him.
 That'd be awkward.

-...Then stops wondering about that, because after all, he's going to find out soon enough.
+...Then stops wondering, because after all, he's going to find out soon enough.